madebymak/knowledge-resource/JS/js-notes.md

 <br>

 ## Async/Await
-- more elegant way to do API calls
+- more elegant way to do promises (syntactic sugar)
 - `async` always returns a promise
 - `await` makes code wait until promise is finished (can only be used with `async`)